Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 <!-- END SNIPPET -->

-The printed result of course depends on the model, but you should see the answer progressively get longer as updates get streamed to the client.
+In the above `for` loop that prints the results you should see the answer progressively get longer as updates get streamed to the client.

 To generate completions for additional messages, simply call `client.complete` multiple times using the same `client`.